TEXT-Fitch drops Rivers State's expected notes' rating

 (The following statement was released by the rating agency)

-Dec 05 - Fitch Ratings has withdrawn Nigeria’s Rivers State proposed maximum NGN100bn five-year fixed rate bond’s Long-term local currency ‘B+(EXP)’ and National Long-term ‘AA-(nga)(EXP)’ expected ratings.
-The bond was scheduled to be issued between September and November 2012.
+June 14 - Fitch Ratings has withdrawn Nigeria’s Rivers State proposed maximum NGN150bn five-year fixed rate bond’s Long-term local currency ‘B+(EXP)’ and National Long-term ‘AA-(nga)(EXP)‘expected ratings.
+The bond was scheduled to be issued between the end of 2011 and beginning of 2012.

-Fitch has withdrawn the expected ratings assigned at end-August because the debt has not been issued within Fitch’s 90 day validity period, as the issuer has postponed the scheduled issue in 2013.
+Fitch has withdrawn the ratings because the forthcoming debt/transaction is no longer expected to convert to final ratings as the issuer has not yet finalised the bond documents.

 Rivers State is rated Long- term foreign and local currency rating ‘B+’ with Positive Outlooks and National Long-term rating ‘AA-(nga)’ with a Stable Outlook.
 The state is located in the south of Nigeria with a population of 5.6 million inhabitants (accounting for about 4% of the national total).
 However, the state is one of the richest in the country due to the concentration of oil production.
 Per capita GDP is about NGN700,000 (USD4,500).